Library InductiveTypes

 Qed.

 We simply need to specify two predicates, one for each of the mutually inductive types.
-In general, it would not be a good idea to assume that a proof assistant could infer extra predicates, so this way of applying mutual induction is about as straightforward as we could hope for.
+In general, it is not a good idea to assume that a proof assistant can infer extra predicates, so this way of applying mutual induction is about as straightforward as we may hope for.

 Reflexive Types